-- 5. Volunteer coaches and Paid coaches are treated the same they are under the same OHSAA Regulations.
-EXAMPLE: If a JV coach is providing instruction to a group or individual player in a 'practice gym' and the head coach is providing instruction to a group or individual player in the 'main gym' on the same day - it counts as one of the 10 days permitted. - 6.
-All Volunteer coaches and Paid coaches are identified by where they coached the previous season.
-EXAMPLE: If a volunteer coach that coached during the most recent season indicates he/she will not return to coach at the school the next season, they are STILL regulated by the OHSAA 'out of season' coaching regulations. - 7.
-New coaches to a school district are not provided exceptions they are not given 'more' days nor are they permitted any extension of the 10 days past July 31. - 8.
-A new coach to a school district is considered a coach at that school and immediately under the 'out of season' coaching regulations as soon as the school names him/her as the coach of that school regardless of when that person signs a contract. - 9.
+EXAMPLE: If a volunteer coach that coached during the most recent season indicates he/she will not return to coach at the school the next season, they are STILL regulated by the OHSAA 'out of season' coaching regulations. - 8.
+New coaches to a school district are not provided exceptions they are NOT given 'more' days nor are they permitted any extension of the 10 days past July 31. - 9.
+A new coach to a school district is considered a coach at that school and immediately under the 'out of season' coaching regulations as soon as the school names him/her as the coach of that school regardless of when that person signs a contract. - 10.
 When school coaches coach a team comprised of members of the previous year's team's IN TEAM PLAY (important), anytime there are more than 2 individuals that played for the school's 9-12 teams the previous season present on the team (whether on the court/field or as substitutes) the day of coaching is counted as 1 of the 10 days permitted.
-Anytime there are 2 or less IN TEAM PLAY, the day would not count as one of the 10 permitted.

-- 10. Attendance at "Team Play" or "Individual Instruction" can be mandated to individuals or be part of any implied decision for team selection during the regular season. - 11.
+Anytime there are 2 or less IN TEAM PLAY, the day would not count as one of the 10 permitted. - 11.
+Attendance at "Team Play" or "Individual Instruction" CANNOT be mandated to individuals or be part of any implied decision for team selection during the regular season. - 12.
 School Administrators are expected and required to monitor compliance as a condition of membership in the OHSAA.